Yomna521/Bikeshare/README.md

    - End Station
    - User Type (Subscriber or Customer)

-Chicago, and new york city has two extra columns for:
+Chicago, and new york city have two extra columns for:
    - Gender
    - Birth Year